SparrowTek/CoreCashu/Sources/CoreCashu/Documentation.docc/CoreCashu.md

 # ``CoreCashu``

-A comprehensive Swift implementation of the Cashu protocol for building privacy-preserving eCash wallets and applications.
+Internal Swift implementation of the Cashu protocol.
+This library provides the core cryptographic operations and protocol implementation used by CashuKit.

 ## Overview

-CoreCashu provides a complete implementation of the Cashu protocol, enabling developers to build applications that use Chaumian eCash for private, instant, and low-fee Bitcoin transactions.
-This library handles all the cryptographic operations, mint interactions, and protocol compliance required by the Cashu specification.

-### Key Features

-- **Complete Protocol Support**: Implements all essential Cashu NUTs (Notation, Usage, and Terminology specifications)
-- **Privacy-First**: Utilizes blind signatures to ensure transaction privacy
-- **Cross-Platform**: Works on macOS, iOS, Linux, and other Swift-supported platforms
-- **Type-Safe**: Leverages Swift's type system for safe and reliable code
-- **Modern Concurrency**: Built with Swift's async/await and actor model for thread-safe operations
+CoreCashu is the foundational layer that implements the Cashu protocol specification.
+It handles blind signatures, mint interactions, and all NUT (Notation, Usage, and Terminology) implementations.

+> Note: **End users should use CashuKit** for Apple platform development.
+CoreCashu is an internal library used by CashuKit and swift-cashu-mint.

 ## Topics

-### Essentials
+### Core Types

 - ``CashuWallet``
 - ``WalletConfiguration``
 - ``Proof``
 - ``CashuToken``

-### Guides

-- <doc:Architecture>
-- <doc:Security>

-### Advanced Features
+### Protocol Implementation

 - ``MintFeatureCapability``
 - ``MintFeatureCapabilityManager``